Active-standby baking nodes¶

 This feature can be activated by passing the following terraform variable:

 Tezos-on-gke runs in a Kubernetes cluster with two availability zones.
-It uses a regional persistent volume for the private node storage, so in case one kubernetes node goes down, the private node can restart in another zone.
+It uses a regional persistent volume for the node storage, so in case one kubernetes node goes down, the node can restart in another zone.

 Reasons for kubernetes node to go down include: